-Widely considered the United States’s foremost theologian and philosopher, Jonathan Edwards was a leader in the 18th-century Great Awakening and remains a pivotal figure in the nation's history.
-His sermon, “Sinners in the Hands of an Angry God,” is considered a seminal work of literature, and his collected works remain central to the study of religion in and history of the United States.
-The NEH has partnered with the Jonathan Edwards Center at Yale University since 2008 in an effort to make Edwards’ writings freely available to the public.
-The partnership has produced a searchable, online database of Edwards’ work, including digitized versions of Yale University Press’s 26-volume collection, The Works of Jonathan Edwards, and 47 additional online volumes of previously unpublished writings and documents.
+Widely considered the United States’s foremost theologian and philosopher, Jonathan Edwards was a leader in the 18th-century Great Awakening and remains a pivotal figure in the nation’s history and in Evangelical theology.
+Edwards’s sermon, “Sinners in the Hands of an Angry God,” is considered a seminal work of literature and his collected writings remain central to the study of religion and U.S. history.
+Since 2008, the NEH has partnered with the Jonathan Edwards Center at Yale University to make Edwards’s writing freely available to the public.
+The partnership has produced a searchable, online database of his work, including digitized versions of Yale University Press’s 26-volume collection, The Works of Jonathan Edwards, and 47 additional online volumes of previously unpublished writings and documents.

 View By Location